alezamarion/flask_static_site/README.md

 ### flask_static_site

-Just an example of how you can make an static site with Flask and deploy it for free on Github Pages.
+Just an example of how you can make an static site with Flask.

 See the site in action here.

-OBS: under construction :D